Likogann/image-captcha/README.md

 ```

 ## Captcha v2
 CaptchaV2 uses significantly more resources, but is significantly harder to read.
 CaptchaV2 generates the text to be the same colour as the background, using the random lines and boxes to reveal the text.
+CaptchaV2 uses identical code to `genCaptcha()`, it just uses a different configuration.

 ## Custom Image Generation
 You can change everything about the captcha generation.
 The following variables are accepted.
 If the variable isn't included, it will use the default value.